microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationcounts.md

 ## Response

-If successful, this method returns `302 Found` response redirecting to a pre-authenticated download URL for the report.

-To download the contents of the file your application will need to follow the `Location` header in the response.
+If successful, this method returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
+That URL can be found in the `Location` header in the response.
-Many HTTP client libraries will automatically follow the 302 redirection and start downloading the file immediately.

-Pre-authenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header to download.
+Preauthenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header.

 The CSV file has the following headers for columns.